matplotlib/matplotlib/doc/api/api_changes.rst

 Changes for 0.98.x
 ==================
+* Added new keyword parameters *nonposx*, *nonposy* to :class:`matplotlib.axes.Axes` methods that set log scale parameters.
+The default is still to mask out non-positive values, but the kwargs accept 'clip', which causes non-positive values to be replaced with a very small positive value.

 * Added new :func:`matplotlib.pyplot.fignum_exists` and
   :func:`matplotlib.pyplot.get_fignums`; they merely expose information that had been hidden in :mod:`matplotlib._pylab_helpers`.